JesseEsquivel/MDATP/Scripts/API/ReadMe.md

-# :cat: MDE API :cat:
+# :cat: Defender for Endpoint API :cat:
 Microsoft Defender for Endpoint API.
 An app registration in AzureAD is required to access the API.
 Documentation is here:

 https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/apis-intro